smithery-ai/smithery-cookbook/clients/typescript/simple-oauth/README.md

 This project is an example of a Next.js application that acts as an OAuth 2.0 client for the Model Context Protocol (MCP).

+> [!IMPORTANT]
+> **Warning:** This example uses an in-memory session store for demonstration purposes, which is not secure for production use.
+For real applications, use a persistent session store such as Redis or a database to ensure security and reliability.

 ## Integration Guide

 You can integrate the MCP OAuth client functionality into your own Next.js application without cloning this repository.
 Follow the steps below.